bbenoist/node-tools/doc/config-files.md

 A list of files to exclude from the verification.
 It can be the path to both `index.ts` and source files.
 This way you can either exclude a full `index.ts` file to be verified or just a single file which you'd like to keep private.

-## .indexignore files

-As an alternative to the exclude property, lint-ts-index also supports `.indexignore` files which you can place anywhere int the repository.
-They will be recursively searched at the start of the linter.

-Each line works exactly the same way than the `exclude` property but they will be applied only to the `.indexignore` parent directory and its children.